SoCloz/SoclozMonitoringBundle/README.md

 License
 -------

-This bundle is under the MIT license (see LICENSE).
+This bundle is released under the MIT license (see LICENSE).